priyankakanna/ServiceExample/README.md

 This service sample demonstrates how to use .NET Web API service with:
 * NATS messaging (sending and receiving messages)
 * HTTP endpoint with OpenAPI/Swagger documentation
+* Redis cache for list requests
 * MongoDB for data storage

-Service sends and receives person messages using NATS messaging system.
+Service sends and receives person messages using NATS messaging system, stores them in MongoDB, and caches list requests in Redis for improved performance.
-It also exposes an HTTP endpoint for list operation on a sample data model, with OpenAPI/Swagger documentation for easy testing and exploration of the API.